uofuseismo/rtseis/README.md

 ## Disclaimers

 The API is still being refined but the usage is basically worked.
-For the low-level stuff you would do something
+For the low-level stuff you would do something like

-   1. Initialize the filter
+   1. Initialize the filter.
-   2. If needed, set some initial conditions.
+   2. If needed, set the filter's initial conditions.
-   3. Continually apply the data.
+   3. Apply the filter to the data as many times as requierd.
    4. For real-time processing reset the filter to its initial conditions in the presence of a gap.
-   5. Clear the filter when you are finished (the destructor will automatically release all memory as well).
+   5. Clear the filter when you are finished.
+Note, the destructor will automatically release all memory as well once the filter class goes out of scope.

-More straightforward are higher level modules like:
+The higher level modules are more straightforward to use.
+For example,

     postProcessing/singleChannel/waveform.hpp